RINEARN/exevalator/vb/README.md

 	(See: vb/Example5.vb)

+This setup ensures that developers can programmatically define and integrate custom functions, which users can then utilize seamlessly within their expressions.

 <a id="methods"></a>
 ## List of Methods/Specifications

-The list of methods of Exevalator class, and their specifications.
+Here is a list of methods for the Exevalator class, along with their specifications:

 - [Constructor](#methods-constructor)
 - [Eval(expression As String) As Double](#methods-eval)